-The Screener and Opioid Assessment for Patients with Pain (SOAPP) is a 24-item paper and pencil tool to facilitate assessment and planning for chronic pain patients being considered for opioid treatment.
-It is a validated screener used to identify patients with pain who are at risk for problematic opioid-related behaviors.
-A new evidenced-based, 8-item version of SOAPP is available in an electronic format through PainCAS™.
+The Screener and Opioid Assessment for Patients in Pain (SOAPP®) is a brief self-report tool to facilitate assessment and planning for chronic pain patients being considered for long-term opioid treatment.

-The paper version of the Current Opioid Misuse Measure (COMM) is a self-report screener that helps clinicians identify whether a patient currently on long-term opioid therapy may be engaging in aberrant opioid-related behavior.
-In contrast, the Screener and Opioid Assessment for Patients with Pain (SOAPP) is intended to predict which patients being considered for long-term opioid therapy may exhibit aberrant medications behaviors in the future.
+The Current Opioid Misuse Measure (COMM®) is a self-report screener that helps clinicians identify whether a patient, currently on long-term opioid therapy, may be engaging in aberrant opioid-related behavior.
+In contrast, the Screener and Opioid Assessment for Patients with Pain (SOAPP) is intended to predict which patients, being considered for long-term opioid therapy, may exhibit aberrant medications behaviors in the future.
 Since the COMM examines current misuse, it is ideal for helping clinicians monitor patients’ risk of aberrant medication-related behaviors over the course of treatment.